How to Metal Scream

 Here’s a few of the elements our music teachers will show you in metal screaming lessons:

 No, squeezing harder won’t help you scream sing easier.
 Learning how to stand up tall while keeping your upper body muscles relaxed will assure that you’re able to sing, scream, and sing-scream – without tension.
 Tension can shut down your most brutal sounds, and make them not so brutal.
-You will also learn how to align your neck and head properly, which will keep your throat and voice box comfortable while you bellow blood-chilling lyrics that Satan himself would be scared of.

 You’ll also learn in metal screaming lessons how to sing from your gut – not your throat.
 This will increase the projection of your clean vocals, fry screaming, and scream singing.
 Performances can also last a long time – screaming with the gut will mean not getting tired, you you can know how to growl into the darkest of nights.